HugoPeters1024/fun-shader/README.md

-# Genetic Algorithm using OpenGL
+# Having some fun with shaders